 Recent developments in breast cancer treatment have continued to fuel our movement toward tailored treatment for each individual patient.

 Two of the newest and most promising fronts are targeted therapy and immunotherapy.
 Both aim to more effectively kill cancer cells while sparing healthy tissue, thereby causing fewer debilitating side effects as compared to traditional chemotherapy.

 With HER2-positive cancer, for instance, a combination of two medicines – Pertuzumab (Perjeta) and trastuzumab (Herceptin) – have been shown to extend survival by providing a dual blockade of HER2-driven signaling pathways.
-As we study cancer cells more closely and identify more potential targets, additional targeted therapy options should emerge regularly.
+As breast cancer specialists study cancer cells more closely and identify more potential targets, additional targeted therapy options should emerge regularly.

 Immunotherapy is perhaps the most exciting development in the field.
-This approach, which activates immune cells to attack malignant cells, has been approved for various cancers over the past several years, but breast cancer has lagged behind to date.
+This approach, which activates immune cells to attack malignant cells, has been approved for various cancers over the past several years, but its use in treating breast cancer has lagged behind to date.

 Advances also have come with older treatment modalities.
-In chemotherapy, perhaps the most important news also came this past summer, with the release of a phase III clinical trial that found many women with early-stage breast cancers do not need chemotherapy with hormone therapy after surgery.
+In chemotherapy, perhaps the most important news also came the summer of 2018, with the release of a phase III clinical trial that found many women with early-stage breast cancers do not need chemotherapy with hormone therapy after surgery.

-Clearly, we have made rapid progress in diagnosing, understanding and more precisely treating very specific types of breast cancers, and I only expect these therapies to improve in coming years.
+Clearly, we have made rapid progress in diagnosing, understanding, and more precisely treating very specific types of breast cancers.
+I only expect these therapies to improve in the coming years.

 Dr. Chang is a medical oncologist with Virginia Oncology Associates, primarily based in Newport News and Hampton.
 He was on faculty at MD Anderson Cancer Center before relocating to Virginia.

 Originally posted 9/2018, updated 2/2020.